SandeepGumaste/house-marketplace/README.md

   npm install
 ```

-Put the firebase config file from your firebase account app in src folder
+Put the firebase config file from your firebase account app in src folder.

 For Users,listing and storage rules refer [this](https://gist.github.com/bradtraversy/6d7de7e877d169a6aa4e61140d25767f) gist by Brad Traversy and set them up accordingly